Skip to main content

 Paint

 Use the paintbrush to apply a coat of primer over the patched area.
 Let it dry thoroughly, then use the roller to apply two or three coats of paint to match the rest of the wall.
-For the best color match, paint the entire wall instead of just the repaired area.
+For the best paint color match, paint the entire wall instead of just the repaired area.

 To save big money on home repairs, learn to do the basics yourself.
 Repairing drywall is neither difficult, time-consuming, nor expensive, so it’s a perfect do-it-yourself project for thrifty homeowners.
+With this guide, you’ll be able to grab the tools and materials you need and quickly fix those unsightly holes and other drywall damage in no time at all.

 Mark Wolfe